nschank/multipartycomputation/README.md

 - *authors*: An (ordered) array of strings, where each string is the name of one author who worked on the paper.
 - *hasPage*: (default: false) A boolean value which indicates whether the paper has a page.
 If not set or set to a falsy value, the navigation pages will not attempt to link to this paper.
 - *id*: A number that specifies the location of that paper's webpage, if one is present.
 Must be unique.
-- *include*: (default: true) A boolean value indicating whether or not to include this paper in navigation.
-Set to false to make all pages ignore this paper.
-Currently, all papers considered 'related but not major' have this set to false.
-When the site is more public, we will probably shift to only including those papers which actually have a webpage.
+- *include*: (default: false) A boolean value indicating whether or not to include this paper in navigation.
+If neither this nor hasPage is true, then this paper is not displayed in research navigation
 - *length*: The length of this paper (in published pages).
 - *self_ref*: (default: "") A string which includes a citation for this paper.
 Not currently used, but should be included if hasPage is true for possible later usage.
 - *tags*: An (unordered, though preferably alphabetical) array of tags which relate to this paper's content.
 If this paper's page is not finished, MUST include the tag "Unsorted".
 We will get to standardizing tags soon.